-Most startups today are digitally-based, so audiences don’t necessarily have the chance to interact with the people behind the operation.
+Most startups today are digitally based, so audiences don’t necessarily have the chance to interact with the people behind the operation.
 While this is common and naturally unavoidable, users are still humans, and humans are more likely to build loyal relationships with other humans than with code.
-Companies are more trustworthy and memorable if they develop a unique brand identity that make these relationships easier and more natural to establish.
+Companies are more trustworthy and memorable if they develop a unique brand identity that makes establishing these relationships more accessible and natural.

 Brand identity is the personality that your company assumes.
-Humans express their personality through visual presentation, language and mannerisms.
-When translated into a digital platform, these characteristics are known as color schemes, logos, content voice and audience interaction.
+Humans express their personalities through visual presentation, language, and mannerisms.
+When translated into a digital platform, these characteristics are color schemes, logos, content voice, and audience interaction.

-A strong brand identity can effectively target the audience you are trying to capture and keep them coming back to engage.
+A strong brand identity can effectively target the audience you are trying to capture and keep them returning to engage.